thomasrayhaaland/ecoevopmmps/README.md

 Line 1492-1826 gives examples of code for plotting publication figures.

 ## Individual-level databases ##
-Deatiled yearly data is collated into data file using functions create.alldb (line 880) and polish.alldb (line 918).
+Detailed yearly data is collated into data file using functions create.alldb (line 880) and polish.alldb (line 918).
 This must be saved as a separate alldb file before using for analyses - see example line 1838.
 Evolutionary dynamics data file are created from alldb using function create.evoldyn - line 1855.
 See further examples of plotting after this.